rahra/smrender/README.md

 ## Documentation

-The latest documentation for version 4.0 is found in the [doc/ folder](https://github.com/rahra/smrender/tree/master/doc) of the source repository.
+The latest documentation is found in the [doc/ folder](https://github.com/rahra/smrender/tree/master/doc) of the source repository.
 You directly view it [here as HTML page](https://htmlpreview.github.io/?https://github.com/rahra/smrender/blob/master/doc/smrender.html)